myedapp/developer-coding-test/Readme.md

 ```

 ### Front end
-You can use `npm start` however you will need to run a build first `npm build`.
+You can use `npm start` however you will need to run a build first `npm run build`.
 I suggest using the dev script

 ```
 cd frontend